 - Microforms - Microforms are reduced images of periodicals that require magnification for use.
 The two types of microforms are microfilm and microfiche.
 A is available in the library on the top floor.
 Assistance is available at the Circulation Desk.

 - Newspapers - The library subscribes to a range of newspapers, covering local and national news, and many disciplines.
 Ohio newspapers include , , and .
-National newspapers include , , and .
+National newspapers include the Sunday .
 Subscriptions include business, education, religious, and sports newspapers.
 Also of importance is the library’s complete run of the .

 - Reading Room Collection - The Reading Room contains a representative sample of active, current periodical subscriptions across the disciplines.
 Shelving units display the most current volumes of popular, scholarly, and trade journals for easy browsing of news and research.